Analysis | 4 takeaways from the final 2020 presidential debate

-The revised format and Trump’s approach led to fewer interruptions than the last debate.
-But from the jump, the content of Trump’s case was unmistakably familiar — especially on the biggest issue of the day, the coronavirus.
+The revised debate rules and Trump’s approach led to fewer interruptions than the previous debate.
+But from the jump, the content of Trump’s case was unmistakably familiar — especially on the biggest issue of the day, the novel coronavirus.

 With his very first words, Trump recycled the misleading claim that 2.2 million people were “expected to die” from the coronavirus.
 In fact, one model said that many could die, but only with precisely zero mitigation — which is an extremely low bar to brag about clearing.